-This session, the legislature added nonprescription opioid antagonists to the list of nonprescription drugs that are exempt from the state sales and use tax.
-The federal Food and Drug Administration (FDA) recently approved a four-milligram naloxone hydrochloride nasal spray for over-the-counter, nonprescription use (PA 23-204, § 380, effective July 1, 2023, and applicable to sales made on or after that date).
+In 2023, the legislature added nonprescription opioid antagonists to the list of nonprescription drugs that are exempt from the state sales and use tax.
+The federal Food and Drug Administration (FDA) recently approved a four-milligram naloxone hydrochloride nasal spray for over-the-counter, nonprescription use (PA 23-204, § 380, codified at CGS § 12-412(120)).